axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

   </tr>
   <tr>
    <th style="text-align:right; ">Co-Management: The Absence of a Hierarchical Boss</th>
    <td>Discussing how co-management empowers teams and ensuring collaboration without Fiat hierarchy.
-Emphasizing that this isn’t a flat or co-op structure but a balance of autonomy and responsibility.</th>
+Emphasizing that this isn’t a flat or co-op structure but a balance of autonomy and responsibility.</td>
   </tr>
   <tr>
-   <th style="text-align:right; ">Co-Ownership</th>
+   <th style="text-align:right; ">Co-Ownership: Recognizing Contributions</th>
-   <td>A dynamic form of ownership, based on <em>contributions</em> recognized by other co-owners.
-No need for a boss.</td>
+   <td>Exploring the dynamic ownership model where contributions, rather than rank or titles, define ownership.
+RADs as a way to quantify these contributions.</td>
   </tr>
   <tr>
    <th style="text-align:right; ">Fiat</th>